John Mackintosh Howie

 John Mackintosh Howie CBE FRSE (23 May 1936 – 26 December 2011) was a Scottish mathematician and prominent semigroup theorist.

 Biography

 Howie was educated at Robert Gordon's College, Aberdeen, the University of Aberdeen and Balliol College, Oxford, where he wrote a Ph.D. thesis under the direction of Graham Higman.

-In 1966 University of Stirling was established with Walter D. Munn (fr) at head of the department of mathematics.
+In 1966 the University of Stirling was established with Walter D. Munn (fr) at head of the department of mathematics.
 Munn recruited Howie to teach there.